 HashiCorp Extends its Zero Trust Security Solution with Secure Remote Access Delivered in the Cloud

-With HCP Boundary, HashiCorp Bolsters its Security Portfolio Built for Cloud Infrastructure Platform Teams

-/EIN News/ -- LOS ANGELES, Oct.
-05, 2022 (GLOBE NEWSWIRE) -- HashiCorp, Inc. (NASDAQ: HCP), a leading provider of multi-cloud infrastructure automation software, today announced the general availability of HashiCorp Cloud Platform (HCP) Boundary, a secure remote access product.
-With this release, Boundary joins HCP Vault and HCP Consul to provide the industry’s first zero trust security solution to secure applications, networks, and people built for the cloud.
+LOS ANGELES, Oct.
+05, 2022 (GLOBE NEWSWIRE) -- HashiCorp, Inc. HCP, a leading provider of multi-cloud infrastructure automation software, today announced the general availability of HashiCorp Cloud Platform (HCP) Boundary, a secure remote access product.
+With this release, Boundary joins HCP Vault and HCP Consul to provide the industry's first zero trust security solution to secure applications, networks, and people built for the cloud.

 As organizations move to the cloud and adopt cloud operating models, they require a different approach to security — commonly referred to as zero trust security — where the default security posture is to trust nothing, authenticate and authorize everything.
 But the gap between legacy security postures and the accelerated move to the cloud is contributing to a significant increase in security breaches.
 According to the HashiCorp State of Cloud Strategy Survey, 89% of respondents believe security is the number one determining factor for cloud success, which is driving organizations to adopt zero trust security postures.